YassineMarroun/BuildingAndroi/README.md

 Learning concepts, improving skills.

 22.App_Photo
-  - Using the device's camera.
+  - Using the device's camera to take pictures.
+  - Recording video too.
   - Using the Android documentation at developer.android.com

 21.App_OverFlowMenu